wjlee299/frontend-intern-assessment/README.md

 # 🚀 Akro – Technical Assessment (Frontend Intern)

 Hello!
-We are excited to have you participate in our technical assessment. you will be implementing a simple agentic workflow user interface, which should not take more than 4-6 hours in total.
+We are excited to have you participate in our technical assessment.
+You will be implementing a simple agentic workflow user interface, which should not take more than 4-6 hours in total.

 To ensure a fair evaluation process, please adhere to the following instructions:

 ## 📋 Instructions

 Fork this repository to your own Github account, and push your code there as you make progress.
-During submission, you will be submitting the Github link to your repository.
+During submission, you will be submitting the Github link of your repository for our review.

-- You should use React to design and implement the design provided.
+- You should use Next.js/React to design and implement the design provided.
 - Typescript is preferred over Javascript.
 - All work must be original — no cheating, plagiarism, or collaboration.
-- You may use AI-assistance in **_limited_** amounts, i.e. no screenshotting and sending it to lovable/v0.
+- You _may_ use AI-assistance in **_limited_** amounts, i.e. no screenshotting and sending it to Claude.
 We'll know!
 - Submit within the deadline; late submissions may not be accepted.

 ## 📖 Context
-You are building a core feature for **Aroga**, an agentic report writer that automates data extraction and content generation..
+You are building a core feature for **Aroga**, an agentic report writer that automates data extraction and content generation.
 Users build custom agentic workflows by selecting and sequencing action steps (e.g., ✍️ extract, 📑 summarize, 📝 write) from a selection menu.
 Workflows follow a numbered sequential structure (1 → 2 → 3).